 Advancing Farm to School Provincially

-More than 20 key stakeholders from a variety of sectors came together for a day of discussion on the present and possible futures of school food.
+More than 20 key stakeholders from a variety of sectors came together to discuss and imagine the future of food in schools.
 Connections were made, ideas were shared, and everyone came away from the day with a renewed energy.

 Both the Salad Bar and Learning Lab are part of a growing network of Farm to School Programs championed nationally by Farm to Cafeteria Canada.
 They are part of the Nourishing School Communities Project funded by the Canadian Partnership Against Cancer and Health Canada through the Coalitions Linking Action & Science for Prevention (CLASP) initiative.
 Learn more at www.farmtocafeteriacanada.ca